marrow/mongo/reference/index.md

 ## Methods

 * `adapt(*args, **kw)` — create a new copy of this index with adjustments applied.
 Takes the same arguments as the constructor, with any new fields declared being added to the existing set.
+Predominantly useful for extending (and overriding) indexes declared by mix-in traits.
 * `create(collection, **kw)` — instruct MongoDB to construct and persist the index.
 If the index is not configured for `background` construction, this will block other operations on the database until complete.
 Additional arguments are passed through to the eventual PyMongo `collection.create_index` call.
 Also available via the PyMongo standard method name, `create_index`.
 * `drop(collection)` — instruct MongoDB to deconstruct and remove the index from the collection metadata.
 Also available via the PyMongo standard method name, `drop_index`.